 - Premiums Stay Level— The premiums are guaranteed to not go up, which is great for when you retire and are living on a somewhat more limited budget.

-While term life insurance coverage does suit the needs of many, Guaranteed Universal Life Insurance could be the best choice for you if lifetime coverage is what you’re after.
+Term life insurance coverage does suit the needs of many.
+But Guaranteed Universal Life Insurance could be the best choice for you if lifetime coverage is what you’re after.

 Getting Guaranteed Universal Life